anarchist22/AwallsYou/README.md

 	WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 	See the License for the specific language governing permissions and limitations under the License.

-## Library source

-As you may know, the [library source](https://github.com/jahirfiquitiva/Frames/tree/master) is open-source.
-This means that you can fork it and do your own modifications, but it has some conditions:

-When using the [library source](https://github.com/jahirfiquitiva/Frames/tree/master), anything from it: errors, crashes, issues, etc. including successful builds, must be done completely by yourself and under your own risk and responsibility.
-I **will not** provide any help/support when using the [library source](https://github.com/jahirfiquitiva/Frames/tree/master).

-Finally, be sure your projects comply with the [license previously mentioned](https://github.com/jahirfiquitiva/Frames#license).
-Otherwise I will be taking the required legal actions.
-I hope you understand.